faizalrf/documentation/MariaDB OPS Guide.md

 # MariaDB OPS Guide

-This document will cover the following topics
+This document will cover the following topics and is intended as a guide for regular MariaDB DBA tasks such as backup, restore, rebuilding slave nodes, setting up new master etc. Assumption is RHEL/CENTOS using MariaDB enterprise server & Backup.

 - Prerequisites
 - Full Backup